 - Medical leave to care for yourself or a family member

 - Military leave

 - Leave for jury duty

-- Employees on leave may still be subject to company-wide layoffs.
+- Employees who are subject to company-wide layoffs

 - Key Employees (among the highest paid 10% of all employees of the employer) may be denied job restoration if their return creates an undue level of hardship or injury to the employer

 One important aspect to the evaluation of an employee’s leave of absence is, in the case of medical leaves, determining whether the medical condition is a “serious health condition” that warrants protection.
 Generally speaking, medical conditions that require multiple doctor visits in a short period of time, last more than three days, and prevent the employee from working are likely to qualify as serious conditions.